samohtaerg/samohtaerg.github.io/_pages/Research.md

 - **Compressed Sensing: Making the Most of Less Data**
   *Linear Programming and Optimization Seminar, UC Berkeley (2021)*

-- **Spectral Methods and Fourier Analysis: Transforming PDEs to ODEs**
+- **The Tensor Power Trick in Harmonic Analysis: From Riesz-Thorin to Hausdorff-Young**
   *Fourier and Harmonic Analysis Seminar, UC Berkeley (2021)*

 - **Tessellations of the Hyperbolic Plane: Poincaré's Disk**